Working Time Directive 2003

 It was issued as an update on earlier versions from 22 June 2000 and 23 November 1993.
 Since excessive working time is cited as a major cause of stress, depression, and illness, the purpose of the directive is to protect people's health and safety.
 A landmark study conducted by the World Health Organization and the International Labour Organization found that exposure to long working hours is common globally at 8.9%, and according to these United Nations estimates the occupational risk factor with the largest attributable burden of disease, i.e. an estimated 745,000 fatalities from ischemic heart disease and stroke events alone in 2016.
 This evidence has given renewed impetus for maximum limits on working time to protect human life and health.

 Background

 Like all European Union directives, this is an instrument which requires member states to enact its provisions in national legislation.
 The directive applies to all member states.
-It is possible to opt out of the 48-hour working week, but not the other requirements.
+It is possible for a worker to opt out of the 48-hour working week, but not the other requirements.

 After the 1993 Council Negotiations, when the 1993 version of the Directive was agreed to after an 11–1 vote, UK Employment Secretary David Hunt said, "It is a flagrant abuse of Community rules.
 It has been brought forward as such simply to allow majority voting – a ploy to smuggle through part of the Social Chapter by the back door.
 The UK strongly opposes any attempt to tell people that they can no longer work the hours they want."